5 Tips For Mobilizing Your E-mail Campaigns

 While social marketing appears to dominate the advertising landscape, e-mail marketing is still a proven method for reaching consumers.
 But like everything else, it has changed with the times.
 Sure, it still looks basically the same as it did when it was introduced, and the delivery method hasn’t changed.
 But the way people access their e-mail has morphed into mobile, and companies must adapt their e-mail campaigns to accommodate both traditional and on-the-go users simultaneously.
-Most of us have traditional e-mail marketing down to a science, but going mobile requires a bit of a game change.
+Most of us have traditional e-mail marketing down to a science, but going mobile requires a bit of a game-changer.

 Are You Talking to Me?
 Define your target audience.
 I know, this should be a no-brainer but it’s always worth mentioning.
 Whether you use response-based targeting, demographics, psychographics or a combination of the three to identify your target audience, you should have a crystal clear idea about who you’re trying to reach.
 Reviewing your data at least once a week can alert you to changes in consumer behavior and readership because it pinpoints which consumers are opening your messages, when they open them, what device(s) they use and what actions they take.
 All of this data can help you create more effective e-mail marketing campaigns.

 Optimize For Mobile Screens.
 For some reason, this is a tough concept for companies to grasp.
 Many businesses have been slow to optimize their sites for mobile, and it’s chipping away at their bottom line.
 Consumers want to be able to read content easily on their mobile devices.
 If your content doesn’t fit on their screen, if the navigation is wonky or the font is too small to read, they will leave.
 Optimize, optimize, optimize.
 By the way, Adknowledge offers free mobile optimization.